w3c/voiceinteraction/source/SOURCE.md

 #### Start

-Finally, we need to start capturing input and start processing in the IPA
+Finally, we need to start capturing input and start processing in the IPA.
+Therefore, we start the `interactionManager` and wait until the user exits.

 ```
-modalityManager->startInput();
-inputListener->IPADataProcessor::processIPAData();
+interactionManager->start();
+interactionManager->waitExit();
 ```

 #### Demo Output